Andrea Schroeder: Career

 Prior to entering politics, Schroeder was a teacher.

 In 2012, Schroeder became a member of the board of trustees of Chartered Township of Independence until 2018.

-On August 5, 2014, Schroeder lost the Republican primary for district 43 in the Michigan House of Representatives.
+On August 5, 2014, Schroeder lost the Republican primary for the 43rd district in the Michigan House of Representatives.
 Schroeder had 28.91% of the votes and she was defeated by Jim Tedder with 30.54% of the votes.

 On November 6, 2018, Schroeder won the election and became a Republican member of the Michigan House of Representatives for the 43rd district.
 Schroeder defeated Nicole Breadon with 56.52% of the votes.

 Schroeder was the Vice chairperson of the Financial Services Committee.

 Before her election to the state legislature, Schroeder was a teacher and operated a consulting business.

 Personal life

 Schroeder and her husband, Mark, had three children.
 Schroeder and her family lived in Independence Township, Michigan.

-Schroeder died on October 1, 2021, at the age of 57 after being diagnosed with stomach cancer.
+Schroeder was diagnosed with stomach cancer in August 2018.
+She had a gastrectomy in 2019.
+Schroeder died on October 1, 2021, at the age of 57, after a recurrence of the cancer.